UPDATED August 18, 2020

-The RESTAURANTS Act of 2020, which would establish a $120 billion revitalization fund for independent restaurants, was introduced today in both The House and The Senate!!
-Hooray!!
-BUT, now more than ever you need to act!
-Call the US Capitol Switchboard to be connected to your representatives in The House and The Senate at (202) 224-3121.
+The RESTAURANTS Act of 2020, which would establish a $120 billion revitalization fund for independent restaurants, was introduced in both The House and The Senate back in June.
+Hooray!
+BUT, it STILL hasn’t been voted on!
+Independent restaurants across America need your help!
+Please call the US Capitol Switchboard to be connected to your representatives in The House and The Senate at (202) 224-3121.
+You can look up your Representative here.
+And you can look up your Senators here (at the very top of the page in a very small drop-down menu next to the tiny US flag).
 Tell your reps on The Hill that you support the RESTAURANTS Act of 2020, and they should too!

 You can also let the President know that if (when!) the RESTAURANTS Act passes, you want him to sign the legislation without hesitation!
 Here’s the White House Comment Line: 202-456-1111.